-Since 2011, the Irish Refugee Council Independent Law Centre has run a free ELA service which involves providing intensive legal assistance to the applicant at the very early stages of the asylum process.43 The ELA package offered by the Irish Refugee Council Law Centre provides an initial advice appointment with a solicitor (preferably prior to the application for asylum being made), accompaniment to lodge an application, assistance with the completion of the in-depth application questionnaire and drafting of a personal statement based on the applicant's instruction, attendance at the substantive interview and submission of representations.
-In November 2015, following the success of the Irish Refugee Council's ELA programme, the Law Centre published a manual on the provision of ELA to persons seeking protection.44 The manual is geared towards promoting best practice towards practitioners working in the EU asylum context.
-According to the Irish Refugee Council's latest Impact Report for 2017, the Law Centre (with a staff team of one senior solicitor , one legal officer and a caseworker in 2017) assisted 31 new clients, who were assisted throughout every stage of their protection application.
-80% of decisions received by the Irish Refugee Council Law Centre in 2017 were positive.45
+Since 2011, the Irish Refugee Council Independent Law Centre has run a free ELA service which involves providing intensive legal assistance to the applicant at the very early stages of the asylum process.
+62 The ELA package offered by the Irish Refugee Council Law Centre provides an initial advice appointment with a solicitor (preferably prior to the application for asylum being made), accompaniment to lodge an application, assistance with the completion of the in-depth application questionnaire and drafting of a personal statement based on the applicant's instruction, attendance at the substantive interview and submission of representations.
+In November 2015, following the success of the Irish Refugee Council's ELA programme, the Law Centre published a manual on the provision of ELA to persons seeking protection.
+63 The manual is geared towards promoting best practice towards practitioners working in the EU asylum context.
+The Law Centre (with a staff team of one managing solicitor, one senior solicitor and a caseworker in 2019) assisted 145 new early legal advice clients throughout each stage of their international protection application.
+80% of first instance decisions received by the Irish Refugee Council Law Centre in 2019 were positive.

+Free legal aid for appeals to the IPAT is available through the Legal Aid Board.
 In the event that an appeal to the IPAT is unsuccessful, the applicant must first of all seek the assistance of a private practitioner to get advice about challenging the decision by way of judicial review in the High Court.
 If they cannot get such private legal assistance, the Legal Aid Board will consider the merits of the application for judicial review and may apply for legal aid to cover the proceedings but it is important to note that judicial review will only be an appropriate avenue in some circumstances and should not be viewed as an appeal procedure.

-It should be noted that with the enactment of the Reception Conditions Regulations, transposing the Reception Conditions Directive, the Legal Aid Board has responsibility for providing legal assistance to international protection applicants in matters pertaining to reception conditions (such as appeals on decisions made in relation to withdrawal or restriction of reception conditions, or refusal of a work permit, etc.)46
+Since the enactment of the Reception Conditions Regulations, transposing the Reception Conditions Directive, the Legal Aid Board has responsibility for providing legal assistance to international protection applicants in matters pertaining to reception conditions (such as appeals on decisions made in relation to withdrawal or restriction of reception conditions, or refusal of a work permit, etc.)64 The Legal Aid Board guidance states that it is generally open to solicitors to "provide legal advice in relation to a matter covered by the Regulations, and in line with the further guidance provided below in relation to specific matters.
+Unless an application is received from an applicant who is not an existing client of the Board, it is not to be regarded as a separate matter and should be dealt with as part of the international protection file."65 No information is available about how this has worked in practice.